code-with-amitk/Code-examples/System-Design/Concepts/AWS/Security/IAM/README.md

 ### IAM Roles
 - An IAM role is an identity that you can assume to gain temporary access to resource.
 - When someone assumes an IAM role, they abandon all previous permissions that they had under a previous role and assume the permissions of the new role.
 - _Use case:_ IAM roles are ideal for situations in which access to services or resources needs to be granted temporarily, instead of long-term.

+<a name=ak></a>
+### IAM Access Keys
+These are long-term credentials for an IAM user or root user.
+Access keys can be used to programatic request to:
+- AWS APIs, AWS CLI